The Act of Killing: Critical response

 Bradley Simpson, historian at the University of Connecticut and director of the Indonesia/East Timor Documentation Project at the National Security Archive, states the "brilliant Oscar-nominated film" has prompted vigorous debate among Indonesians about the crimes and the need to hold responsible parties accountable, and suggests that it could have a similar effect in the United States, whose own role in the killings "has never officially been acknowledged, much less accounted for, though some of the relevant documents have been made available to the public."

 An Indonesian academic, Soe Tjen Marching, analyzed the film in relation to Hannah Arendt's theory of the banality of evil.

 The primary subjects in the film, Anwar Congo and Herman Koto, have seen the film and neither feels deceived, according to Oppenheimer.
 Oppenheimer says that upon watching the film Anwar Congo "started to cry...Tearfully, he told me: 'This is the film I expected.
 It's an honest film, a true film.'
 He said he was profoundly moved and will always remain loyal to it."
 Oppenheimer went on to say that in the call with Congo he also became down on himself saying "There is nothing left for me to do in life but to die".
 Oppenheimer seeing Congo so moved and almost ashamed for what he had done, said this to him.
 "You're only 70 years old, Anwar.
 You might live another 25 years.
 Whatever good you do in those years is not undermined by the awful things in your past."
 He felt it may have been cliche, but he felt it was honest and all he could manage to say to Congo.
 A subsequent interview on Al Jazeera's program 101 East revealed that Anwar had misgivings about the film and the negative reaction to it in Indonesia, which was causing problems for him.
 He confided these concerns directly to Oppenheimer in an apparent Skype conversation displayed within the program.

-In 2015, the film was named as one of the top 50 films of the decade so far by The Guardian.
+In 2015, the film was named as one of the top 50 films of the decade so far by Peter Bradshaw of The Guardian.
 In June 2025, it ranked number 82 on The New York Times list of "The 100 Best Movies of the 21st Century" and was one of the films voted for the "Readers' Choice" edition of the list, finishing at number 182.
 In July 2025, it ranked number 20 on Rolling Stones list of "The 100 Best Movies of the 21st Century."